MarianaRioCosta/ctf-blog/src/content/posts/utctf24_forgery.md

 ```

 Lastly, this C++ script signed the message `Bob and I signed the deal.` in `G2`.
-We also used the function `toAffineBytesLE` from this C++ script to serialized the coordinates back again in the curve `G1`, which we submited to the server in hex.
+We also used the function `toAffineBytesLE` from this C++ script to serialize the coordinates back again in the curve `G1`, which we submited to the server in hex.

 ```cpp=